-To be fair the Pamukkale thermal pools are pretty amazing and it’s a beautiful and unique piece of nature.
+To be fair the white terraces are pretty amazing and it’s a beautiful and unique piece of nature.
 But the crowds… the crowds…. the crowds are INSANE.
 Okay, maybe it didn’t help that we went there in August but I still feel that it’s my responsibility to tell you the truth!

 If you want to take photos with no one else in them.
 Make sure to be at the North or South entrance at 6.30am and be prepared to make a run for it!

 Tour busses start to arrive as soon as 7am so you don’t have that much alone time.

 Also a lot of Instagrammers apparently take photos in the travertines that are clearly closed off to the public.
 I will repeat myself again: please don’t do that!